Sign In / Sign Out

 - ASU Home

 - My ASU

-Cronkite News – Borderlands is an immersive reporting program in which students cover immigration and border issues in the U.S. and Mexico in both English and Spanish for professional media outlets and Cronkite News, the news division of Arizona PBS.
+Cronkite News – Borderlands is an immersive reporting program in which students cover stories related to immigration and border issues as well as Latino and Native American issues.

-The Borderlands bureau builds on two other classes at the Cronkite School that are part of the school’s Latino reporting specialization.
-The classes are a Latino seminar and a depth reporting class taught by Rick Rodriguez, the former executive editor of The Sacramento Bee and the first Latino president of the American Society of News Editors.
+The Borderlands bureau builds on two other classes at the Cronkite School that are part of the school’s Southwest Borderlands Initiative.
+Those classes are a Latino seminar and a depth reporting class, both taught by Rick Rodriguez, the former executive editor of The Sacramento Bee and the first Latino president of the American Society of News Editors.
 The fall Latino seminar immerses students in the study of border and immigration issues in another country.
 Then in the following spring semester, students travel to that country to report in person.

-In recent years, his class has traveled to the Dominican Republic, Mexico, Nicaragua and Puerto Rico and has produced work that has won numerous awards, including the prestigious Robert F. Kennedy Award for reporting on social justice issues.
+In recent years, Rodriguez’s class has traveled to Peru, Puerto Rico, the Dominican Republic, Mexico, Nicaragua and Hungary and has produced work that has won numerous awards, including the prestigious Robert F. Kennedy Award for reporting on social justice issues.
 The projects are made possible by a grant from the Howard G. Buffett Foundation and support from the Adelaida and Barry Severson Cronkite Global Initiatives fund.

 These student projects include: Panama: Migrants’ Toughest Test | Puerto Rico: Restless & Resilient |Queretaro: Promise of Prosperity for Mexico | Hungary: Europe's Borderland | Nicaragua: Channeling the Future | Chiapas: State of Revolution | Two Borders | Puerto Rico: Unsettled Territory | Stateless in the Dominican Republic | South Africa: At the Crossroads of Hate and Hope | South Africa Documentary | Borderlands Photo Essays | Divided Families | Divided Families Documentary | Children of the Borderlands | South Africa Project.